Weißes Lamm Hallstatt Review: A Practical Stay for a One-Night Visit

 Why We Booked It

-It was still expensive for what it was—but that’s Hallstatt.
+Still expensive for what it was—but that’s Hallstatt.

-Breakfast being included helped justify it a bit.
+Breakfast being included helped a bit.

-From there, our process is always the same:
+Our process is always the same:

-There were plenty of similar accommodations in this category.
+There were a lot of similar places.

 This one just checked enough boxes.